Last updated February 21, 2020

 2.2 Activation.
 The Services may require you to take certain steps to activate your license or validate your subscription.
 If we determine that the Services have been used fraudulently or without authorization, we may reduce the functionality, operability, or availability of the Services, and/or suspend or terminate the license or subscription.

 2.3 License.
-Subject to your compliance with these Terms and the law, we grant you a limited, non-exclusive, non-transferable, non-sublicenseable, fee-bearing license to use the Services for your organization's internal business purposes, so long as your applicable license and/or subscription is valid.
+Subject to your compliance with these Terms and the law, we grant you a limited, non-exclusive, non-transferable, non-sublicenseable, fee-bearing license to use the Services, so long as your applicable license and/or subscription is valid.

 2.4 Restrictions.
 We (and our licensors) remain the sole owner of all right, title, and interest in the Services.
 We reserve all rights not granted under these Terms.
 Without limiting the generality of the foregoing, unless permitted in these Terms, you must not (and must not permit any third party to):

 a. modify, port, adapt, or translate any software or other intellectual property elements underlying the Services;

 b. reverse engineer, decompile, disassemble, or otherwise attempt to discover the source code of any software or other intellectual property elements underlying the Services, unless permitted by relevant law and then only within the constraints of that law Any information supplied to or obtained by you under this Section is the confidential and proprietary information of Articulate, may be used by you only for the purpose described in this Section, and will not be disclosed to any third party or used to create any software which is substantially similar to the expression of the software underlying the Services;

 c. permit timesharing or use, offer the Services on a service bureau basis; or permit the use of a User ID by more than one user;

 d. distribute, display, outsource, republish, frame, host or stream the Services, allow unauthorized access to the Services, or otherwise commercially exploit the Services outside of the terms of this Agreement;